 Trends that were already evident before the pandemic may in many cases accelerate.
 Employers of all shapes and sizes have discovered that it is perfectly possible for their employees to effectively and efficiently work from home and have reported steep gains in productivity.
 According to a survey conducted for CCS Insights, 60% of business leaders in Western Europe and North America expect at least 25% of their workforce, and in some cases, all of their staff, to work at least partly from home post-Covid.

-Coupled with the dramatic rise of online shopping, this obviously has implications for transit operators.
+Coupled with the dramatic rise of online shopping, this obviously has implications for transport operators.
 Many will find their traditional ‘bread and butter’ markets evaporating – we may even see the demise of the traditional morning and evening ‘rush hour’ peaks.

 We were already living through a period of great demographic change with many major city regions expecting to see population growth over the next decade.
-This will also now no doubt be boosted by economic measures aimed at revitalizing local economies.
+This will also now no doubt be boosted by economic measures aimed at revitalising local economies.

-“Give it to people who need jobs or are retraining, give it to people who need new skills or new work.
+He continued: "Give it to people who need jobs or are retraining, give it to people who need new skills or new work.
 Let’s help people by buying them bus passes ...
 Let’s make it a passenger-led recovery that helps people build back habits of public transport use."

 “Let’s make it a passenger-led recovery that helps people build back habits of public transport use.”